 You will need braces to make sure the shelf is stable.
 We spray painted our braces black so they wouldn’t be noticed.

 We then mounted them onto the back area of each pipe and drilled them into place.

 You are all done!
-Let us know how yours turns out – we would love to see it!
+Building plumper’s pipe shelving is so easy, don’t you agree?
+Let me know how yours turns out – I would love to see it.
 Happy Building!